A Comprehensive Hadronic Code Comparison for Active Galactic Nuclei: The codes

 The hadronic part of the code computes synchrotron radiation by protons (which is implemented as for the primary electrons) and proton-photon interactions.
 The latter are computed assuming that the target photon field is synchrotron emission by primary electrons and protons, and SSC.
 The energy distributions of secondary particles injected via photo-meson interactions are computed running the Monte-Carlo code {\sc sophia} \citep{Mucke_2000}.
 With respect to the public version of {\sc sophia}, the code is modified to take as input arbitrary target photon fields, to extract as well the muon spectra, and to include the synchrotron cooling of kaons, pions, and muons. {\sc sophia} outputs are considered as injection terms to compute the steady state distributions at equilibrium.
 Photon and neutrino spectra are obtained by multiplying their injection rates times their escape time-scale; for leptons the steady state distribution are computed as for gamma-gamma pairs.
 For muons, the steady state solution needs to include their decay time, and the explicit integral solution is provided in \citet{Cerruti15}.
 Pair injection from Bethe-Heitler pair-production are computed following \citet{Kelner_2008} and \citet{BG70}, and their steady state is computed as for other leptons.
 Pair cascades are computed iteratively: the code computes the steady state distribution of a leptonic population, its synchrotron and inverse-Compton radiation, then computes the pair injection from $\gamma\gamma$ pair production, its steady state, its radiative emission, and so on, until the contribution of the n$^{th}$ generation is negligible.
 For all applications in this work the cascades are computed up to the 5$^{th}$ generation included.
 The explicit assumption is that the cascade is never self-supported and always driven by the synchrotron and SSC photons from the primary electrons, or by the synchrotron photons from the primary protons.
+In the same way, the emission from the cascade does not affect the distribution of primary electrons and protons.\\